Gregory Brewer

-Gregory Orrin Brewer (born July 6, 1951) is the fourth and current bishop of the Episcopal Diocese of Central Florida.
+Gregory Orrin Brewer (born July 6, 1951) was the fourth bishop of the Episcopal Diocese of Central Florida.

 Biography

 Brewer was born in Richmond, Virginia.
 After studies at Virginia Theological Seminary he was ordained to the diaconate on June 5, 1976, and to the priesthood on January 6, 1977.
 He was consecrated as a bishop on March 24, 2012.
 He was involved in musical theater from a young age.

 He is currently a member of Communion Partners, an Episcopalian group which opposed the 77th General Episcopal Convention's decision to authorize the blessing of same-sex marriages in 2012.
 The measure to allow the blessing of same-sex unions won by a 111–41 vote with 3 abstentions.